dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-help-pages-using-swagger.md

 ![Swagger UI](web-api-help-pages-using-swagger/_static/swagger-ui.png)

 Each public action method in your controllers can be tested from the UI.
-Click a method name to expand the section.
-Add any necessary parameters, and click **Try it out!**.
+Select a method name to expand the section.
+Add any necessary parameters, and select **Try it out!**.

 ![Example Swagger GET test](web-api-help-pages-using-swagger/_static/get-try-it-out.png)